Page current for 2021-22 Season

 SENIOR NIGHT: The last varsity home football game of the season.
-Band/guard, cheerleading and football seniors are all individually recognized on this night.
+Band, Cheerleading and Football seniors and their parents/guardians are all individually recognized on this night.

-HOMECOMING: Marching Band and Guard alumni who wish to participate with the band and guard may join the in the stands for this game and are also encouraged to participate in the pre-game parade.
+HOMECOMING: Marching Band alumni who wish to participate with the band may join the in the stands for this game and are also encouraged to participate in the pre-game parade.
 Alumni who want to visit should do so during the third quarter of the game.

 MIDDLE SCHOOL BAND NIGHT: A home football game where band students in 7th and/or 8th grades are invited to participate with the high school Marching Band.

 HALLOWEEN PARADE: A local parade through Sewickley held Halloween weekend.
 Band members dress up in costume to parade through the town.
 Middle school band members sometimes join the High School Marching Band for this event.